Additive Bayesian variable selection under censoring and misspecification: Theory

-Finally, Proposition \ref{prop:BFRatesI} highlights trade-offs in modeling non-linear covariate effects via linear or finite-dimensional basis.
-Including a truly active non-linear effect is rewarded by an improved model fit $M(\eta^*_{\gamma^*}) - M(\eta^*_\gamma)$, but runs into an $r(s_{\gamma^*} - s_\gamma) \log(n)$ penalty (plus any further penalty from $p(\gamma)$).
-In contrast including a linear effect leads to a smaller improvement in fit but an also smaller $\log(n)$ penalty, \textit{i.e.} considering $\gamma_j \in \{0,1,2\}$ can improve finite-$n$ power.
-Similarly, suppose one replaced $r$ by a larger $r^*$ that minimizes the approximation error to a covariate's true effect, \textit{i.e.}~$r^*$ maximizing $M(\eta^*_{\gamma^*}) - M(\eta^*_\gamma)$.
-Although a detailed analysis is beyond our scope, for sufficiently smooth functions the error of an $m$-degree spline approximation with equi-spaced knots is of order $1/r^m$ \citep{rosen:1971}.
-That is, for the increase in $M(\eta^*_{\gamma^*}) - M(\eta^*_\gamma)$, which is at most of order $1/r^m$, to offset the complexity penalty it needs to hold that $r^{m+1}(r^*-r)/2$ is of a smaller order than $n/ \log (n g_S)$.
-From a theoretical view there is hope that letting $r^*$ grow sub-linearly with $n$ could improve power relative to $r$.
-However for cubic splines ($m=3$) and even moderate $r$ the required $n$ can be impractically large, \textit{e.g.}~see the examples in Section \ref{ssec:res_2vars} with $r \in \{5,10,15\}$, and the computational cost of large $r^*$ in a large model space is also impractical.
+Proposition \ref{prop:BFRatesI} also highlights trade-offs in modeling non-linear covariate effects.
+Including a truly active non-linear term is rewarded by an improved model fit $M(\eta^*_{\gamma^*}) - M(\eta^*_\gamma)$, but runs into an $r \log(n g_S)$ penalty.
+In contrast, including a linear effect leads to a smaller improvement in fit, but also incurs a smaller $\log(n g_S)$ penalty.
+Hence, decomposing effects into a linear and non-linear components can improve power.

+A similar observation illustrates that for model selection purposes, the advantages of using fully non-parametric effects over a finite-dimensional basis may be small.
+Suppose one replaced the basis dimension $r$ by a larger $r^*$ maximizing $M(\eta^*_{\gamma^*}) - M(\eta^*_\gamma)$.
+For $m$-degree splines with equi-spaced knots and sufficiently smooth $M()$ the improvement in $M(\eta^*_{\gamma^*}) - M(\eta^*_\gamma)$ associated to increasing $r$ to $r^*$ is at most of order $1/r^m$ \citep{rosen:1971}.
+For said increase to offset the complexity penalty it needs to hold that $r^{m+1}(r^*-r)/2$ is of a smaller order than $n/ \log (n g_S)$.
+Hence by letting $r^{m+1} r^*$ grow sub-linearly with $n$ could improve power relative to $r$.
+However for even moderate $r$ and cubic splines ($m=3$) the required $n> r^* r^4$ can be impractically large, \textit{e.g.}~see the examples in Section \ref{ssec:res_2vars} with $r \in \{5,10,15\}$.
+Further, the computational cost of using a large $r^*$ for each considered model $\gamma$ is impractical when one wishes to consider many models.

+In summary, using a small basis dimension $r$ (\textit{e.g.} $r=5$, in our examples) within the non-linear effect decomposition in Section \ref{ssec:likelihood} may be practically preferable to a non-parametric basis where $r$ grows with $n$, for the purpose of detecting the effect.